TheLancashireman/tiny-bare-metal/README.md

 This is a collection of bits for constructing attiny applications without the arduino environment.

+The aim is for the memory footprint to be as small as absolutely possible, by letting the compiler and linker do a lot of the work.

 You need to install avr-gcc.
 On linux systems it might be just a matter of installing the gcc-avr package.
-If it isn't available, the easiest way might be to download and install arduino.
+If gcc-avr isn't in the package repository, the easiest way might be to download and install arduino.

 ## License, disclaimer etc.